-Eduardo A. Juarez, MA, LPC
+Eduardo A. Juarez, MA, LPC, NPT-C

 "I treat people, not diagnoses.